Koekelas/trains-of-the-west/source/client/README.md

 ### Memory

-*   Reduce the number of one-shot-functions (inline callbacks for merge, sort, each,...);
+*   Reduce the number of one-shot-functions (inline callbacks for merge, sort, each,...).
-*   Convert core/image.js and core/spriteSheet.js to a prototypal module.

 ### OpenShift